-Members of the Retired Reserves below age 60 -- so called "gray area" retirees are not eligible for TRICARE health care benefits.
-However, gray area retirees are eligible for the TRICARE Retiree Dental Program, which is explained later.
+Members of the Retired Reserves below age 60 -- so called "gray area" retirees are not eligible for the same TRICARE Prime or Standard health care benefits as those who retire from active duty service.
+However, gray area retirees are eligible for the TRICARE Retired Reserve and TRICARE Retiree Dental Program.

 Reserve Component (RC) retirees become eligible for TRICARE benefits when they reach age 60 and begin receiving retirement pay.
 TRICARE eligibility remains in force until age 65.
 Upon reaching age 65, TRICARE ends, and you become eligible for Medicare.
 For information on TRICARE, contact the Beneficiary Service Representative or Health Benefits Advisor at your nearest military treatment facility.